IsshikiHugh/LearningHumans/README.md

 ### Data

-Some notebooks may need some extra data downloaded from the internet.
+Some sections require extra data downloaded from the internet.
 They can be checkpoints of models or datasets or something else.
-The instruction of how to download them will be provided in notebooks that need them.
+The instructions of how to download them will be provided in notebooks in which you need those data.

 ## Usage

-The support codes are placed in `lib` folder.
+The supporting codes are placed in `lib` folder.
 They are mainly some utility functions for visualization or logging or data organization or something else.
-You can just ignore them if you are not interested in them.
+You can just ignore them.

 All the snippets are in the jupyter notebooks under the `notebooks` folder.

-Here is the recommended order to read the notebooks if you are totally new to this field:
+Here is one recommended order to read the notebooks:

 1. [Rotation Representation](notebooks/rotation_representation.ipynb)
 2. \(🛠️ *WIP*\) [Skeletons](notebooks/skeletons.ipynb)